rw509/microbiome_PhD_work/README.md

 # Oral-Gut Microbiome Analysis Scripts

-This repository contains scripts and configuration files used for analysing and processing microbiome data in my PhD research, focusing specifically on the oral-gut microbiome interactions.
+This repository contains scripts and configuration files used for analysing and processing microbiome data in my PhD research, focusing specifically on the oral-gut microbiome interactions in inflammatory bowel disease.

 # 1. Meta-analysis of the oral microbiota in IBD